joshmaxsilverman/joshmaxsilverman.github.io/_posts/2020-08-28-an-end-to-war.md

 ## Solution

-This problem has two pieces, one is the probability that the shuffle is such that every pair of cards has an unambiguous outcome, and the second is that every one of these matchups has the same victor.
+This problem has two pieces, one is the probability that the shuffle is such that every pair of cards has an unambiguous outcome, and the second is that every one of these matchups is won by Duane's friend's grandchild.
 So,

 $$P(\text{rout}) = P(\text{rout}|\text{no ties})\times P(\text{no ties}).$$